 Sixth Form Loyalty Discount if a current pupil has been with us for the two years of GCSE and obtains the necessary academic results to move from Year 11 into Sixth Form, we will only charge the Year 11 rate relevant to each of their two years of Sixth Form study.

-From September 2017 the Governors agreed that a 20% discount would be applied to children of Armed Forces personnel, on production annually of a photocopy of a Forces ID Card from an eligible parent in the Armed Forces.
+From September 2017 the Governors agreed that a 20% discount would be applied to new joiners, for children of Armed Forces personnel, on production annually of a photocopy of a Forces ID Card from an eligible parent in the Armed Forces.

 Boarding for children in Years 5 and 6 is very unusual and available only under very particular circumstances and is the decision of the Headmaster(s).